zshuangyan/impala-memory-predictor/settings_explanation.md

 ## memory/model/settings.py

 #### MODEL_DIR
-Use mkdir command to create a directory to save your models and put its path to MODEL_DIR
+Use mkdir command to create a directory to hold your models and put its path to MODEL_DIR

 #### FEATURE_FILE
 file to hold all the trainning data, you can leave it as it is